Grounding of ferry Alfred

 ClockActual eventsWhat the watch would experience with Aware Mate

-13 : 58Continuous eye-closure / no head movement beginsSoft attention chime from the bridge speaker – a gentle nudge to self-correct or summon a lookout.
+13 : 58Continuous eye-closure / no head movement beginsGentle audible prompt from the bridge — a nudge to self‑correct or call a lookout.

-(≈ 15 s later)No acknowledgement, posture unchangedAware Mate closes its relay to the existing BNWAS panel.
-BNWAS Stage-1 buzzer sounds locally on the bridge.
+(≈ 15 s later)No acknowledgement, posture unchangedAware Mate interfaces with the vessel’s BNWAS per ship policy.
+A local bridge alert sounds on the bridge.

-(≈ 15 s later)Still no activityBNWAS escalates per company settings (e.g., Stage-2 in accommodation).
+(≈ 15 s later)Still no activityIf unacknowledged, the existing alerting escalates per company settings to call assistance.
 Relief officer or lookout arrives and takes the helm.

-14 : 00Grounding in realityVessel remains ≥ 0.3 NM from Swona; no contact.
+14 : 00Grounding in realityVessel remains at a safe stand‑off from Swona; no contact.

 3 | Safety margin gained

-• Detection lead-time: first chime ≈ 70 s before hull contact.
+• Detection lead‑time: an initial prompt well before hull contact.

-• Corrective room: a 15° starboard correction applied one minute earlier clears the charted rocks by > 250 m.
+• Corrective room: a timely starboard correction applied earlier keeps clear of the charted danger with ample margin.

 • Outcome avoided: structural damage, medical evacuations, and service disruption.